Filming Protocols of the International Seabed Authority

 Accreditation

 • Media accreditation is strictly reserved for members of the press (print, photo, radio, television, film, news agencies and online media) who represent a bona fide news media organization.
-No media badge will be issued to journalists whose application does not conform to the established procedure.
+No media pass will be issued to journalists whose application does not conform to the established procedure.

 Access

-• Accredited members of the media will be able to access the Media Room on the first floor of the ISA Secretariat (near the credentials and protocol area).
+• Accredited members of the media will be able to access the Media Room on the first floor of the Secretariat (near the credentials and protocol area).

 • Interviewing, filming or photographing staff members in or outside their office is not permitted.